 Dr. James Bresch was exposed to Smith & Nephew’s integration with VERASENSE™ Sensor-Assisted Total Knee Arthroplasty at the OrthoSensor®, Inc. exhibit at the 2014 American Association of Hip and Knee Surgeons (AAHKS) meeting in Dallas, TX.
 Having completed fellowship training in sports medicine, Dr. Bresch is keenly aware of the importance of soft-tissue balance in TKA but felt his manual practices were achieving good results.

 Soon after AAHKS, local OrthoSensor and Smith & Nephew representation organized a follow-up meeting with Dr. Bresch to talk clinically about what VERASENSE could offer his procedures.
 Dr. Bresch liked the technology and decided to try VERASENSE on a selected TKA of his choosing with the JOURNEY™II Bi-Cruciate Stabilized (BCS) Knee System, thinking the true benefit would only be seen in his more complex cases.
 His first case, a severe valgus deformity, implemented VERASENSE in conjunction with VISIONAIRE™ Patient Matched Technology.
-Following bony resections, VERASENSE’s real-time articular load data showed significant soft-tissue imbalance.
+Following bony resections, VERASENSE’s real-time articular load data showed a significant soft-tissue imbalance.
 Dr. Bresch performed releases based on the information, arriving at a well-balanced knee throughout the range of motion.
 After the case, Dr. Bresch noted he was happy with his bone cuts and overall alignment and thought the knee felt good, but the VERASENSE sensor revealed tightness and imbalance he was not able to feel manually and otherwise would have left the patient to manage post-operatively.

 Based on his initial experience, Dr. Bresch considered using VERASENSE on a sequence of his more “routine” mild deformity TKA cases, wondering if there might be additional imbalance he was not able to sense keenly.
 Originally planning on a trial of ten consecutive cases, Dr. Bresch decided after completing only five that he wanted to have VERASENSE available on all of his TKAs.
 He found some knees surprised him—thinking they would be easy cases to manage, VERASENSE often revealed imbalance hidden throughout the range of motion.